BlinkID/blinkid-android/README.md

 	intent.putExtra(ScanId.EXTRAS_LICENSE_KEY, "Enter_License_Key_Here");
 	```

 	License key is bound to package name of your application.
-For example, if you have license key that is bound to `my.namespace` app package, you cannot use the same key in other applications.
+For example, if you have license key that is bound to `com.microblink.blinkid.demo` app package, you cannot use the same key in other applications.
 However, if you purchase Premium license, you will get license key that can be used in multiple applications.
 This license key will then not be bound to package name of the app.
 Instead, it will be bound to the licensee string that needs to be provided to the library together with the license key.
 To provide license owner string, use the `EXTRAS_LICENSEE` intent extra like this:

 	```java
 	// set the license key